Charles A. Turner: Hopewell

 Turner lived in Hopewell, Virginia from 1915 to 1925.
 He was manager of the American Patents Company.
 He worked with DuPont as a sheet metal foreman until they closed the ammunition plant after the First World War.

 Charity

-Turner was chairman of the local Red Cross chapter, at the corner of Seventh Avenue and Poythress Street.
+Turner was chairman of the local Red Cross chapter, at the corner of Seventh Avenue and Poythress Street, supervising all its work for eight years.
 He was vice president of the Chamber of Commerce.
 He was president of the Day Nursery Association for six years.
 He organized the DuPont Volunteer Firemen's Association in 1917.
+He operated a public park and playground for two years.
 He was also a probation officer for six years, working without pay.

+In the aftermath of the First World War, Hopewell saw 1,015 women and children without a husband, who was forced to look for work elsewhere, that were taken care of by DuPont and the Red Cross.
+"Throughout it all, Turner was the outstanding figure."
+It was remarked that in Hopewell, Turner was "greeted by practically every man, woman and child as "Charlie".'

 In 1923 Turner was director of the newly created Department of Public Welfare, which did the work previously done by the Red Cross.
 He resigned as Red Cross chairman but was appointed executive secretary.

 Atlanta and Tampa

 Turner lived in Atlanta, Georgia, from 1926 to 1929.
 He was manager of Digestamint Laboratories, which produced a hiccup and indigestion remedy.

 Turner lived in Tampa, Florida, on Dekle Avenue from 1930 until his death in 1943.
 His wife Eugenia died in 1940.